123-Shashwat/123-Shashwat/README.md

 ## About me
 Hey Everyone!
 I'm Shashwat Amitabh currently pursuing BS in Data Science at Indian Institue of Technology, Madras.

-I'm currently studying Android app development and blockchain technology.
+I'm currently studying Android app development and Blockchain technology.

-I'm eager to collaborate with developers worldwide by joining open-source communities and contributing to projects that align with my interests.
+I'm eager to collaborate with developers worldwide by joining open-source communities and contributing to projects that align with my interests.#0969DA